Two Disciplines, One Workflow

 - Topology solve — Altair OptiStruct or nTopology

-- Geometry interpretation — NURBS or implicit surface modelling
+- Geometry interpretation — NURBS or implicit surface modeling

 - FEA validation — confirm target structural performance